Aprosodia: Receptive

 Receptive aprosodia can result from impairment at one or more sensory and/or cognitive levels ranging from hearing (signal acquisition) to auditory processing (signal isolation) to emotional comprehension (signal interpretation).
 For example, the first two difficulties impair an individual's ability to observe and discern changes in stress and intonation, whereas the third impairs an individual's ability to assess the significance of those stress and intonation changes that he or she correctly observes and discerns; impairment of the third type correlates significantly with expressive aprosodia.

-Mixed

-Mixed aprosodia is characterized by the exhibition of more than one of the above specific subtypes of aprosodia, with the degree of impairment exhibited by a given person often differing from subtype to subtype.

-Presentation

-Impact

-The loss of ability to express and understand emotions is debilitating to those experiencing aprosodia.
-It has a large impact on their lives and affects their day-to-day interactions with others.
-While it is often overlooked, affective prosody is as integral to communication as the ability to form and understand correct words.
-Patients exhibiting extreme cases of aprosodia speak in a monotone fashion and are barely able or unable to distinguish changes in stress or intonation.